intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/PPML/Overview/ppml.md

     ./generate-keys.sh
     cd ..
     ```
     When entering pass phrase or password, you could input the same password by yourself; and these passwords could also be used for the next step of generating password.
 Password should be longer than 6 bits and containing number and letter, and one sample password is "3456abcd".
 These passwords would be used for future remote attestations and to start SGX enclaves more securely.
-And This scripts will generate 5 files in `./ppml/scripts/keys` dir (you can replace them with your own TLS keys).
+And This scripts will generate 6 files in `./ppml/scripts/keys` dir (you can replace them with your own TLS keys).

     ```bash
+    keystore.jks
     keystore.pkcs12
     server.crt
     server.csr